maraisr/meros/examples/relay-with-helix/readme.md

 3. Load up:

-- _localhost:3004_ is our GraphQL Helix server
-- _localhost:8080_ is where our Relay/React SPA is running
+- _localhost:8080_ is where our Relay/React SPA is running as well as `/graphql` where helix is